puppetlabs/puppet-docs/source/puppet/6.1/function.md

 | Format | String
 | ------ | ------
 | s      | Unquoted string, verbatim output of control chars.
 | p      | Programmatic representation - strings are quoted, interior quotes and control chars are escaped.
+Selects single or double quotes based on content, or uses double quotes if alternative flag `#` is used.
 | C      | Each `::` name segment capitalized, quoted if alternative flag `#` is used.
 | c      | Capitalized string, quoted if alternative flag `#` is used.
 | d      | Downcased string, quoted if alternative flag `#` is used.